alexhokl/notes/editor/vim.md

 ### Treesitter

-- `:TSPlayground` to open the playgrounds
+- `:InspectTree` to open the tree (formerly known as playground)
-  - `o` to open a query buffer
+- `:PreviewQuery` to open query editor
 - `:TSConfigInfo` to list current configuration
 - text objects
   - `f` function or method